servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 -   `customTheme.min.css`: a custom Bootstrap stylesheet (a fully compiled and customized version) with a dark navigation bar.

--   `customFooter.min.css`: a stylesheet to obtain a custom (dark) footer.
+-   `customFooter.min.css`: a stylesheet to obtain a custom dark-background footer.

 The pages of the marketplace UI use the `mp.min.css`, `customTheme.min.css`, and `customFooter.min.css` stylesheets.